Subband structure of a cylindrical HgTe nanowire: transition from normal type to inverted type: Kane model in the cylindrical coordinate representation

 \section{Kane model in the cylindrical coordinate representation}

-{} Semiconductor HgTe was known to have a negative band gap, i.e., the $\Gamma_{6}$ band of HgTe lies below its $\Gamma_{8}$ band~\cite{madelung2004semiconductors}.
+{} Bulk HgTe has a zincblende crystal structure [see Fig.~\ref{fig_nanowire}(a)] and is known to have a negative band gap, i.e., the $\Gamma_{6}$ band of HgTe lies below its $\Gamma_{8}$ band [see Fig.~\ref{fig_nanowire}(c)]~\cite{madelung2004semiconductors}.
 It follows that the minimal bulk model of HgTe should be a $6\times6$ Kane model, that contains the information of the $\Gamma_{6}$ band, the $\Gamma_{8}$ band, and the coupling between them~\cite{KANE1957249}.
 Previously, the subband structure of a HgTe/CdTe nanowire with a rectangular cross section had been studied numerically, and the Rashba spin splitting was calculated as well~\cite{PhysRevB.96.115443}.
-Here we study analytically a cylindrical HgTe nanowire and focus on the tunability of the subband structure via the nanowire radius.
-We define the nanowire axis as the $z$ axis, and the other two axes $x$ and $y$ are perpendicular to the nanowire.
-We employ the $6\times6$ Kane model in the spherical approximation in our study \begin{widetext}
+Here we study analytically a cylindrical HgTe nanowire [see Fig.~\ref{fig_nanowire}(b)] and focus on the tunability of the subband structure via varying the nanowire radius [see Fig.~\ref{fig_nanowire}(c)].
+The nanowire axis is defined as the $z$ axis, and the other two axes $x$ and $y$ are perpendicular to the nanowire.
+We employ the $6\times6$ Kane model~\cite{KANE1957249} in the spherical approximation in our study \begin{widetext}